mpatskova/Portfolio/README.md

 * JavaScript
 * ReactJS

-I am very passionate about web development and enjoy tackling complex challenges and learning new technologies.
+I am very passionate about web development and enjoy immensely tackling complex challenges and learning new technologies.

 ## Contact Information
 If you are interested in collaborating on a project or have any questions about my work, please feel free to contact me or connect with me on LinkedIn https://www.linkedin.com/in/maryna-p/